Rathgrith/Rathgrith.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><img src='images\recafter.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
-An efficient paper recommendation system we developed on a full dataset of all available Arxiv Papers (until Feb 2024).
+[Arxiv Explorer](https://github.com/Rathgrith/CS410Project): An efficient paper recommendation system we developed on a full dataset of all available Arxiv Papers (until Feb 2024).
   - All papers are compressed into paper embeddings using category, abstract, and title, stored in a FAISS indexing system.
   - We modeled a coauthorship map to conduct authority/hub based HITS reranking of the paper recommendation results.
 </div>